rikhuijzer/xrcf.org/content/blog/why-hard.md

 Another enjoyable aspect is that the problems are hard but fair.
 If the program crashes, it's probably your fault.
-You cannot blame the internet provider, operating system, other software, or the hard disk.
+You cannot blame other software, the internet provider, operating system, or the hard disk.
-No.
-If the compiler crashes, it's probably your fault.
+No, if the compiler crashes, it's probably your fault.
 The only thing that you depend on is reading a bunch of files and writing to stdout.

 So that's why I'll keep working on this framework.